daducci/COMMIT/docs/install.md

 ### Cuda toolkit (optional)

 COMMIT has GPU acceleration support for fast model fitting.
 In order to use COMMIT with GPU acceleration, it is necessary to install the [CUDA toolkit](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html#introduction).
-Make sure to add CUDA and the CUDA libraries to the PATH.
+After the installation of CUDA, make sure to add CUDA and the CUDA libraries to the PATH.
 For example, if the CUDA Toolkit 11.0 was installed in the default folder (`/usr/local/cuda-11.0/`), run in a system shell

 ```bash
 export PATH=/usr/local/cuda-11.0/bin${PATH:+:${PATH}}